Making adjustments means more girls and volunteers can take part in our activities

 If someone raises a concern

-Any worry or concern about the lack of access or failure to make a reasonable adjustment should be taken seriously.
-Sometimes this can be raised informally.
-But it could be raised formally as a complaint.
+Any worry or concern about the lack of access or failure to make a reasonable adjustment must be taken seriously.

 Remember that disabled people can take legal action if an organisation fails to make a reasonable adjustment.
-If you need any advice about managing a concern contact the [email protected].
+If you need any advice about managing a concern, contact [email protected].